galargh/solidity-testing-testing/README.md

 ## Summary

 It seems the vast majority of the Hardhat test failures could be fixed by providing a modified test runner configuration to the EDR.
 A version of enabling that kind of workflow is implemented in https://github.com/NomicFoundation/hardhat/pull/5837.

-## Notes

-- use v4.9.6 of openzeppelin-contracts in Uniswap/UniswapX
-- use v0.7.0 of account-abstraction in SoulWallet/soul-wallet-contract